-- Interest charging allows for banking, liberalism allows for interest charging, and the principles that the West were founded on specifically relate to the ability to charge interest.
+- Interest charging allows for banking; liberalism allows for interest charging; the principles that the West were founded on depend on the ability to charge interest.
 World peace and world war both require a system of debt and credit.
-This is one of many reasons we can point to banks and bankers as being neutral entities in most cases (they aren’t the cause of war, but they do handle deposits and loans for both sides).
+This is one of many reasons we can point to banks and bankers as being neutral entities in most cases.
+They are seldom the cause of war, but they do handle deposits and loans for both sides.

 - There are two types of interest: 1. reasonable and vital rates like the Federal Reserve uses to ensure the American economy, the type that makes the world go round’.
 2. the loanshark kind that we can catch glimmers of in credit card debt charged to our poorest, the housing crisis, student loans, and other more risky gambles.
-Risky gambles look good on paper, but upsets like hyperinflation in Germany (see Economic effects of the Treaty of Versailles) and inflation in Spain are just the sort of things that whip people into a panic and lead to persecutions in history (rarely working out well for any party involved; and ironically often not directly the fault of the banks or those being persecuted).
+Risky gambles look good on paper, but upsets like hyperinflation in Germany (see Economic effects of the Treaty of Versailles) and inflation in Spain are just the sorts of things that whip people into a panic and lead to persecutions in history.
+They rarely working out well for any party involved and, ironically, this is often not directly the fault of the banks or those being persecuted.

 - How societies utilize banking and regulate interest rates will be a big part of whether we sink or swim as a global people.
-History shows us that we have often over-corrected (banning all interest charging and thus hurting state growth and the free-market), blamed “the Jews”, Capitalists, or Liberals (not just the moneylenders, but an entire race or ideology as a people), and called it a day.
+History shows us that we have often over-corrected (banning all interest charging and thus hurting state growth and the free-market), blamed “the Jews,” Capitalists, or Liberals (not just the moneylenders, but an entire race or ideology as a people), and called it a day.
 But this is a mistake, not just an ethical and moral mistake, but a practical one.
-Banking is a naturally arising system, it is very short sighted to blame an entire people for remembering how it works when others cast it aside in darker ages (even when not all the fruits it bears are good).
-But of course, it is also short sighted to forget about how those high-rates cooked up in the grey areas of the practice have come back to bite everyone in the behind time and time again.
+Banking is a naturally arising system; it is very short sighted to blame an entire people for remembering how it works when others cast it aside in darker ages (even when not all the fruits it bears are good).
+But of course, it is also short-sighted to forget about how those high rates cooked up in the gray areas of the practice have come back to bite everyone in the behind time and time again.
 The sooner we realize the importance of interest, while respecting the roots of the sin of usury, the better.